Punjabi diaspora

-The Punjabi diaspora consists of the descendants of ethnic Punjabis who emigrated out of the Punjab region in Pakistan and India to the rest of the world.
+The Punjabi diaspora (Pardēsī Panjābī) consists of the descendants of ethnic Punjabis who emigrated out of the Punjab region in Pakistan and India to the rest of the world.
 Punjabis are one of the largest ethnic groups in both the Pakistani and Indian diasporas.
-The Punjabi diaspora numbers around the world has been given between 3 and 5 million, mainly concentrated in Britain, Canada, the United States, Western Europe, Southeast Asia, the Middle East, Australia and New Zealand.
+The Punjabi diaspora around the world numbers between 3 and 5 million, mainly concentrated in Britain, Canada, the United States, Western Europe, Southeast Asia, the Middle East, Australia and New Zealand.

+History

+During the mediaeval period, Punjabis (mostly merchants) settled in other parts of South Asia, from Assam, Tamil country, Kashmir, Sindh, to Balkh.
+The colonial-era allowed for further migration overseas to countries, with diasporic communities being rooted in Australia, New Zealand, Hong Kong, Singapore, Thailand, Iran, Kenya, England, Canada, and the United States.